 Demographic data is updated periodically.
 Your results throughout the lesson may differ.

-- Scroll down to the Number of Employees box.
-For the minimum, type 125.
-Press Enter.
+- Scroll down to the Number of employees parameter.
+For the minimum, type 125 and press Enter.

 Now that you've narrowed the results, they no longer need to be clustered.
-To more easily perform the next few steps, you'll turn off clustering so each school gets its own pin on the map.
+You'll turn off clustering so each school gets its own pin on the map.

-- In the Style and save search results step, uncheck the Cluster points box.
+- In the Style search results step, uncheck the Cluster points box.

 Each of the schools is drawn on the map.
 However, these results still include points in both the evacuation zone and the floodplain (the colorful buffer zones).
-Next, turn off the Houston city boundary.
-Before you save the layer, remove these facilities by drawing a bounding rectangle around them.
+Before you save the layer, you'll remove facilities in these areas.

-- While pressing the Shift key, drag a rectangle on the map over the evacuation zone.
+- On the map, draw a rectangle over the points in the evacuation zone.
 (You may want to zoom in to the evacuation zone so you can get a more accurate bounding box.)

 To select a single point, you can click the pin rather than drawing a bounding rectangle over it.

-- In the project pane, turn on the USA Flood Risk (Mature Support) layer (floodplains) and turn off the evacuation zones layer.
-Click Close.
+- In the project pane, turn on the USA Flood Risk (Mature Support) layer and turn off the Harris_County_Hurricane_Evacuation_Zones layer.

 - Zoom to Houston.

-- Using the same process, remove all the schools within floodplains.
+- Select and remove all the schools within floodplains.